 2018 Grant Recipients

 The Fund made its first round of grants, totaling $150,000, in late 2018.
-A new grant cycle with new guidelines will be announced during the summer of 2019.
+The following three-year grant was awarded:

 Honeymoon Israel provides immersive trips for couples with at least one Jewish partner.
 Each trip includes 20 diverse couples from the same city, so that alumni can maintain their connections, participate in follow-up programming, and build community.
 The first Greater MetroWest Honeymoon Israel experience will take place in fall 2019.